 We are fully accessible to disabled visitors.
 See more information about access for disabled people.

-Our nearest stations are Kew Gardens, which is served by the District tube line and the London Overground line, and Kew Bridge, served by South West Trains.
+The nearest stations are Kew Gardens, which is served by the District tube line and the London Overground line, and Kew Bridge, served by South Western Railway.

 The R68 bus route (from Hampton Court via Richmond) terminates by the entrance to The National Archives.
 Other routes stopping nearby include: